Alishrf/mysql-workWithDatabase-EasyScript-CRUD/2-CRUDTable.md

 # Create
-* For Inserting And Creating
+* For Inserting And Creating  Data
 ```
 use test;
 insert into tableName